Do Cats Eat Grass When Sick? The Myth vs. 4 Real Reasons

 While grazing is normal, consult a vet if:

-• Grazing is obsessive and daily.
+• The behavior is sudden, obsessive, and daily.

 These may indicate gastrointestinal issues that a simple patch of wheatgrass can’t fix.